feathersui/feathersui-website/docs/as3-starling/text-area.md

 ---
-title: How to use the Feathers TextArea component (Starling version)
+title: How to use the TextArea component (Starling version)
 sidebar_label: TextArea
 ---